ipeirotis/WikiSynonyms/README.md

 This query will need approximately an hour to execute and the table will have 6M-7M entries.

-Since the queries will be executed mainly on the stitle and ttitle attributes, once you create the page_relation table, you will want to create indexes on these attributes
+Since the queries will be executed mainly on that table, once you create the page_relation table, you will want to create indexes on all attributes

 <pre>
+<<<<<<< HEAD
 CREATE INDEX ix_stitle
   ON page_relation (stitle)